fadden/CiderPress2/ndocs/Manual-cp2.md

 or from DOS disk images.
-On balance, the degree of preservation should be higher than you would get by extracting files to the host filesystem and adding them elsewhere (especially when copying files between two DOS disk images).
+On balance, the degree of preservation should be higher than you would get by extracting files to the host filesystem and adding them elsewhere (especially when copying files between two DOS disk images, as sparse allocations are replicated).
 When copying between two ZIP archives, using `--no-mac-zip` may reduce the number of conversions.

 The source and destination ext-archive specifiers may end with a directory name, if the archives are disk images.
 In both cases, the specified